cofacts/rumors-line-bot/README.md

 ### Redis server

 We use Redis to store conversation context / intents.
-Please run a Redis server on your machine, or use the Heroku Redis directly if you happen to deploy the bot to Heroku.
+Please run a Redis server on your machine, or use the Heroku Redis's `REDIS_URL` directly if you happen to deploy the bot to Heroku.

 ### Node Dependencies